chamambom/my-terraform-cloud-journey/README.md

 There are two steps to follow.

-> we need to create a storage account
+> we need to create a storage account.
 > we configure the main.tf to use the remote state location.

 NB - I will not be using Terraform to create the storage account.
 Terraform could be